 Invasions by non-native species are now considered by many scientists as the second-leading threat (after habitat loss) to biological diversity in the United States.
 A recent report led by David Pimentel at Cornell University estimates that annual costs from invasive plants and animals total $123 billion per year!
 A number of aquatic non-native species (ANS) have been introduced to Oregon, including the European green crab, New Zealand mud snail, Eurasian watermilfoil and dozens of others.
 Once established, it is very difficult to eliminate invasive species from new habitats, making prevention a high priority.

 Oregon is a gardener’s dream.
 Our varied climates and mild conditions allow us to showcase a wide variety of plants from around the world.
 In fact, nursery crops are Oregon’s number one agricultural commodity.

 Unfortunately, a few plants used in gardens and landscapes cause serious ecological harm by "jumping the fence" and spreading elsewhere.
 These invasive plants can become serious problems that threaten water quality, wildlife and our economy by crowding out native plants, changing stream flows, increasing erosion, competing with crops or creating fire hazards.

 The booklet, EC 1620, offers gardeners and landscape designers many choices of plants that work for gardens while protecting the health and beauty of Oregon’s natural lands and waters.
 We highlight plants that should be avoided because they are invasive, and offer non-invasive alternatives (both natives and non-native ornamentals) that you can safely plant instead.
-Copies available online and for ordering.
+This publication can be found at the ScholarsArchive@OSU.